Stay Longer, Save More — 10% Off Every Extra Night

 Clear room design helps children settle more easily at night after busy days.
 Parents often look for this when planning family stays in Berwick-upon-Tweed.

-Some families choose the Executive Twin Room at Rob Roy Boutique.
+Some families choose the Executive Twin Room at Rob Roy Boutique Accommodation.
 Twin beds support flexible sleeping and make early nights easier after full days.

 Why does location make family trips easier?